zicher3d-org/domemaster-stereo-shader/Domemaster3D Installer/installer files/Domemaster3D/docs/Domemaster3D Readme-Short.txt

   Started improving the Domemaster3D/Vray for Maya integration.
 Added a new "VrayDomemaster3D.mod" Maya module file, updated the shelf tool items, and added new "VRay Domemaster3D" menu in the Maya Rendering menu set.

   Started improving the Domemaster3D/Arnold for Maya integration.
-Updated the "ArnoldDomemaster3D.mod" Maya module file, and also updated the shelf tool items too.
+Updated the "ArnoldDomemaster3D.mod" Maya module file, updated the shelf tool items, and added a new "Arnold Domemaster3D" menu in the Maya rendering menu set.

+  Added support in Maya 2016/2017 for creating Maya file node based screen space texture maps in the LatLong_Stereo and domeAFL_FOV_Stereo shaders, and in the screen space texture map shelf tool with the help of a mib_texture_vector node and a place2Dtexture node.
+This replaces the previous mentalrayTexture node based approach that has been depreciated in the Maya 2017/mental ray 3.14 beta releases.

 Version 2.0
 -------------
 2016-06-22